 A writer would not engage in the thought and action required to write a novel if he knew that his ideas would be censored by the government.

 So, in summary, Capitalism is the only political system that protects the rights of all individuals by abolishing the initiation of physical force, thereby allowing its citizens the opportunity to think, speak, act, produce, trade, and thrive.
-That makes capitalism not merely the most moral political system, but the only moral political system.
+That makes capitalism not only the most prosperous and productive political system but the only moral political system.